 - If you want this creamed spinach to be even more rich and cheesy, try adding in some shredded mozzarella as well.
 I don't find it necessary for this recipe, but I know some steakhouses add it.

+Did you make my creamed spinach recipe?
+I'd love it if you left me a comment below!
 Questions?
 Feel free to ask.
 As always, tag me on Instagram if you've made one of my recipes.

-Creamed Spinach Recipe
+The Best Creamed Spinach

 - 1 pound frozen chopped spinach or 2 pounds fresh see notes

 - 3/4 cup heavy/whipping cream